scadu/ansible-desktop/README.md

-# Ansible role for provisioning Ubuntu-based systems
+# Ansible role for provisioning Ubuntu-based workstations

-Tested on Ubuntu 22.10
+Currently used with Ubuntu 22.10.
+Review before running anything from that repo.

+You've been warned.

 ## Usage